CustomIcon/LyndaRobot/README.md

 Originally a [Kigyō](https://t.me/kigyorobot) fork - Lynda has evolved further and was built to be more useful for Anime Chats.

-Can be found on telegram as [Lynda // Cyborg](https://t.me/LyndaRobot).
+Can be found on telegram as [Dia // Cyborg](https://t.me/diatgbot).

-The Support group can be reached out to at [Eagle Union](https://t.me/YorktownEagleUnion), where you can ask for help setting up your bot, discover/request new features, report bugs, and stay in the loop whenever a new update is available.
+The Support group can be reached out to at [super_botz_support](https://t.me/super_botz_support), where you can ask for help setting up your bot, discover/request new features, report bugs, and stay in the loop whenever a new update is available.